Upgrade the Apache Kafka version

 -

-In the Choose Apache Kafka version dropdown list, choose the version to which you want to upgrade.
+In the Choose Apache Kafka version dropdown list, choose the target version to which you want to upgrade.
 For example, choose

 3.9.x